 Jay and Karen: Partners in Everything - Working Together to Make an Impact

-Jay and Karen, our four children, and now our granddaughter, live lives that celebrate community service and volunteerism.
-We raised our family in Mount Kisco, which we have called home for more than 30 years, and we have deep roots in this community.
+Jay and Karen, our five children, and now our granddaughter and grandson (and one more on the way!), live lives that celebrate community service and volunteerism.
+We raised our family in Mount Kisco, which we have called home for more than 35 years, and we have deep roots in this community.
 We see The Aesthetic Sense: Goods for the Soul as a retail source for good: sort of “world peace and understanding through shopping.”